steedos/steedos-examples/with-rocketchat/README.md

 Steedos + RocketChat
 ===

+This example shows how to integrate Steedos and [RocketChat](https://rocket.chat/), an open-source fully customizable communications platform developed in JavaScript for organizations with high standards of data protection.

 - Login to RocketChat with Steedos ID
 - Send Steedos Notifications to RocketChat
 - Add Graphql API to RocketChat Database with an external MongoDB datasource.